 How to Apply

-Seniors and alums submit the materials requested on the Amherst-Doshisha Application page through the AC Student & Postgraduate Application portal by January 18th, 2022 at noon.
+Seniors and alums submit the materials requested and fill in the application form here by January 18th, 2024 at noon.
 They must also request three recommendation letters, all of which are due by the same deadline.
 Applications are reviewed by the Department of Asian Languages and Civilizations, who then interview each candidate.
 The interview schedule is arranged by the Department of Asian Languages and Civilizations.
 The Department selects one Fellow and one alternate.
 Although the Department's decision is made before the start of the Spring semester, the candidate is not notified immediately.
 The Dean of Faculty gives final approval to the selection, by early-to-mid February.
 Once that has occurred, the Department of Asian Languages and Civilizations notifies the candidates of the selection.
 The selected Fellow must then confirm acceptance of the fellowship within two weeks of notification.

 Jessie Berlingo, Academic Department Coordinator, Asian Languages and Civilizations; email@example.com